jackherberger/Bud/docker/mongodb/README.md

 docker-compose down

-// to connect to mongodb in command line docker exec -it mongodb bash
+// to connect to mongodb in command line docker exec -it mongo bash

+// to connect to mongodb in command line mongosh --username root --password rootpassword

 0. docker ps // get container name
 1. get in container with docker exec -it <container_name> /bin/bash